Kato hayabusa sento-tai

-Kato hayabusa sento-tai (加藤隼戦闘隊) Colonel Tateo Katō's Flying Squadron (64th Sentai) and a.k.a.
-Colonel Kato's Falcon Squadron is a 1944 black and white Japanese film directed by Kajiro Yamamoto.
+Kato hayabusa sento-tai (加藤隼戦闘隊), Colonel Tateo Katō's Flying Squadron (64th Sentai) or Colonel Kato's Falcon Squadron, is a 1944 black and white Japanese film directed by Kajirō Yamamoto.

 A war film detailing the missions of a squadron in the Imperial Japanese Army Air Service, this film features special effects directed by Eiji Tsuburaya, best known for his work on the Godzilla and Ultraman franchises.